AnnieRho7/aligned/README.md

 - As a visiting user, I want to navigate the site easily.
 - As a visiting user, I want to know what classes and services are provided by the studio.
-- As a visiting user, I want to read about the studio's philosophy and the instructors' backgrounds.
 - As a visiting user, I want to see images of the studio, classes, and events.
 - As a visiting user, I want to know how to contact the studio for inquiries or bookings.

 ### Wireframes
 Attach wireframes in this section
 ### Typography
-Explain fonts you've used for your project
+I used https://fonts.google.com/ to pick my fonts.
+I started just using the fonts I used for the Love Running Project and changed to DM Sans for my headings and Poppins for my body.
+I like the simplicity of these fonts I think they are easy to read and go well with my brand.

 ### Colour Scheme
-Screenshoot of the colour scheme for your project
+()

 ## Features:
-Explain your features on the website,(navigation, pages, links, forms, input fields, CRUD....)
+### Navigation
+- The navigation bar is horizontal, located at the top of the page, and is fixed.
+- The navigation bar includes the logo on the left, which links to home page.
+- The navigation bar contains links to Home, Timetable and Contact Us sections.

+### Header
+- The header features a hero image of a yoga session.
+- Display of the studio name "Aligned" with the sub-heading "Find Your Balance."

+### Benefits
+- A brief overview of the benefits of yoga and mindfulness.

+### Timetable
+- Information on different yoga classes offered (e.g., Beginners, Hatha, Yin).
+- Weekly schedule with times

+### Gallery
+- A collection of images showcasing the studio, classes, and events.
+- Captions describing each image.

+### Contact Us
+- Contact details including phone number, email address, and studio address.
+- A contact form with required fields to ensure correct completion.

+### Footer
+- Links to social media: Facebook, Instagram, Twitter, and YouTube via icons.

 ## Future features
-Add future features you would like to implement on your site 404 page, confirmation page, login system.....
+- About Us section showing profiles of the instructors with images and bios.
+- Blog articles on yoga, wellness, and mindfulness.
+- Online booking system for classes and events.
+- Integration with a membership management system.
+- Additional resources such as downloadable guides and videos.

 ## Technologies Used
 - HTML5
 - CSS3
  ### Frameworks, Libraries & Programes Used
 - #### [Google fonts](https://fonts.google.com/knowledge)
-Google fonts were used to import the 'Dosis' font into the style.css file which is used on all pages throughout the project
+Google fonts were used to import the 'DM Sans' and 'Poppins' font into the style.css file which is used on all pages throughout the project.
+DM Sans was used for headings and poppins was used for body.
  - #### [Font Awesome](https://fontawesome.com/)
 Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
  - #### [Git](https://gitpod.io/)